pypa/pip/docs/development.rst

  $ tox -e py36           # The preferred way to run the tests, can use pyNN to
                          # run for a particular version or leave off the -e to
-                         # run for all versions.
+                         # run for all versions
  $ python setup.py test  # Using the setuptools test plugin
  $ py.test               # Using py.test directly
  $ tox                   # Using tox against pip's tox.ini